Updated: Jun 28

 Refractor and catadioptric telescopes require additional considerations.
 If the previous owner had no too much care of those optics, you should expect, at least, fungus and dust, and potentially other defects in the optics like oil stains.
 Cleaning those telescopes is not easy and often requires professional and specialized services to do it right.
 Sometimes, you only need an affordable UV light to kill the potential fungus.
 That operation will prevent the fungus from growing, but it will not clean the optics.

 If you have a Maksutov or Schmidt correction lens and you want to clean it by yourself, consider using Baader Wonder Fluid rather than isopropyl alcohol as suggested by most bloggers and “YouTubers”.
+If you are based in New Zealand or Australia, the Bintel UHTC Cleaning Solution can be a good alternative.

 In order to check very evident signs of fungus and dust in these telescopes, look into the lens from the side and place a very bright light in the focuser.
 You will be able to see dust and fungus in a projector beam in a dark room.
 If you see a haze, it might be due to internal lubricants that vaporized slowly and collected in the back of the glass.
 That can be avoided if the telescope is not exposed to a high temperature and humidity.